tHeBeStXu/AnimLibrary/README.md

 If you like, please STAR this repository.
 Thank you very much.

 # Pillow 5.1
-For custom build Pillow 5.1 package, please check the link in Preparation 3.
+For custom build Pillow 5.1 package, please check the link in Preparation step 3.